highlevelbits/blog/content/2015/01/securing-arch-server.md

 In this file the following lines needs to be uncommented and altered.

-    Port 66677
+    Port 6677
     PasswordAuthentication no
     PermitRootLogin no

 This changes the ssh port from the default 22 making it harder to start attacking the server.
+(EDIT: port must be in the range 1-65535 - thanks to maha for pointing this out.
+I changed the example port above accordingly.)
 We also turn off password authentication and root login.
 Restart `sshd`.

     sudo systemctl restart sshd